 - Swift is not dynamically typed but it is statically typed, due to which it can take benefit of a number of recent advancements in the type systems.

-Let us know in detail about what more is there for start-ups to prefer Swift over Objective-C.
+Let us understand in detail about what more is there for start-ups to prefer Swift over Objective-C.

 Open-Source and Fast-Growing Language